ShivaniKhatri96/ThankYouProject/README.md

 # Thank You Project
-**Just a small project to show my gratitute to people who have helped me in my journey of being a Frontend Developer**
+**It's a small project to show my gratitute to people who have helped me in my journey of being a Frontend Developer**

-## Tools used
+## Tools used for this Full-stack project

 ### Frontend
 - `Next.js`